Asset Discovery > Dashboards and widgets > Working with dashboards

 Create new dashboards, clone and modify existing ones, and share the dashboards that you have created.
 You can also configure a specific dashboard as your default dashboard and delete dashboards.

-Create your own dashboard and add your own widgets.
-You can also clone a dashboard to quickly create a copy of an existing dashboard and its widgets.
+You can create a dashboard and add widgets to display summaries of different assets and operations.
+You can also clone a dashboard to create a copy of a dashboard and its widgets.

-2In the New Dashboard dialog box, enter the following dashboard properties:
+3In the New Dashboard dialog box, enter a name for the dashboard and review the dashboard properties.

 Property